It’s no easy task to compile a list of the best evolutionary psychology books.

 Until we can come up with a convincing, credible alternative explanation, the suspicion that racist genetic theories might be true will linger.

 So now Diamond needs to “come up” with a convincing alternative to convince us all.

 There is no shame in that by the way.
-His books would be awesome… If he admitted it his own bias.
+His books would be awesome… If he admitted his own bias.

-But when he pretends he is being a neutral and evidence-based writer, then he is doing a great disservice to science.
+But when he pretends he is being a neutral and evidence-based writer, then he is doing a disservice to science.

 Same as the above, but here the bias is on the opposite end of the spectrum.